 - Go to the movies

 - Take a walk

 - Run a turkey trot – this must be a Texas thing

 - Go hunting the day before/come back in time for the meal or the football game!

 A Texas Thanksgiving Traditional Menu

 Reminiscing about Thanksgiving’s past is my favorite thing to do as we gather around the table to eat our meal.
-We talked about how funny my dad was when he would ask one of us to “pull his finger,” and I’m sure you know what happens after that.
+We talked about how funny my dad was when asking one of us to “pull his finger,” and I’m sure you know what happens after that.
 We would fall for it every time!
-And when he and my cousin would shake our hands and say, “how you doing?”
+And when he and my cousin would shake our hands and say, “How you doing?”
 Those were the best of times.